fjarri/Jute.jl/docs/src/manual.md

 ### Global fixtures

 A global fixture is a more sophisticated variant of a constant fixture that has a setup and a teardown stage.
-For each global fixture, the setup is called before the first testcase that uses it.
+For each value produced by the global fixture, the setup is called before the first testcase that uses it.
 As for the teardown, it is either called right away (if the keyword parameter `instant_teardown` is `true`), or after the last testcase that uses it (if `instant_teardown` is `false`, which is the default).
 If no testcases use it (for example, they were filtered out), neither setup nor teardown will be called.

-The setup and the teardown are defined by use of a single coroutine that produces the fixture iterable.
+The setup and the teardown are defined by use of a single coroutine that produces the fixture value.
-The coroutine's first argument is a function that is used to return the fixture values.
+The coroutine's first argument is a function that is used to return the value.
 If `instant_teardown` is `false`, the call blocks until it is time to execute the teardown:

 ```julia